Thibauth/pgn/pgn.md

 This uses a list of one or more time control fields.
-Each field contains a descriptor for each time control period; if more than one descriptor is present then they are separated by the colon character (":").
+Each field contains a descriptor for each time control period; if more than one descriptor is present then they are separated by the colon character `:`.
 The descriptors appear in the order in which they are used in the game.
 The last field appearing is considered to be implicitly repeated for further control periods as needed.

-There are six kinds of TimeControl fields.
+There are six kinds of `TimeControl` fields.

-The first kind is a single question mark ("?") which means that the time control mode is unknown.
+The first kind is a single question mark (`"?"`) which means that the time control mode is unknown.
 When used, it is usually the only descriptor present.

-The second kind is a single hyphen ("-") which means that there was no time control mode in use.
+The second kind is a single hyphen (`"-"`) which means that there was no time control mode in use.
 When used, it is usually the only descriptor present.

-The third Time control field kind is formed as two positive integers separated by a solidus ("/") character.
+The third Time control field kind is formed as two positive integers separated by a solidus (`"/"`) character.
 The first integer is the number of moves in the period and the second is the number of seconds in the period.
-Thus, a time control period of 40 moves in 2 1/2 hours would be represented as "40/9000".
+Thus, a time control period of 40 moves in 2 1/2 hours would be represented as `"40/9000"`.

 The fourth TimeControl field kind is used for a "sudden death" control period.
-It should only be used for the last descriptor in a TimeControl tag value.
+It should only be used for the last descriptor in a `TimeControl` tag value.
 It is sometimes the only descriptor present.
 The format consists of a single integer that gives the number of seconds in the period.
-Thus, a blitz game would be represented with a TimeControl tag value of "300".
+Thus, a blitz game would be represented with a TimeControl tag value of `"300"`.

-The fifth TimeControl field kind is used for an "incremental" control period.
+The fifth TimeControl field kind is used for an `"incremental"` control period.
 It should only be used for the last descriptor in a TimeControl tag value and is usually the only descriptor in the value.
-The format consists of two positive integers separated by a plus sign ("+") character.
+The format consists of two positive integers separated by a plus sign (`"+"`) character.
 The first integer gives the minimum number of seconds allocated for the period and the second integer gives the number of extra seconds added after each move is made.
-So, an incremental time control of 90 minutes plus one extra minute per move would be given by "4500+60" in the TimeControl tag value.
+So, an incremental time control of 90 minutes plus one extra minute per move would be given by `"4500+60"` in the TimeControl tag value.

 The sixth TimeControl field kind is used for a "sandclock" or "hourglass" control period.
 It should only be used for the last descriptor in a TimeControl tag value and is usually the only descriptor in the value.
-The format consists of an asterisk ("*") immediately followed by a positive integer.
+The format consists of an asterisk `*` immediately followed by a positive integer.
 The integer gives the total number of seconds in the sandclock period.
 The time control is implemented as if a sandclock were set at the start of the period with an equal amount of sand in each of the two chambers and the players invert the sandclock after each move with a time forfeit indicated by an empty upper chamber.
 Electronic implementation of a physical sandclock may be used.
-An example sandclock specification for a common three minute egg timer sandclock would have a tag value of "*180".
+An example sandclock specification for a common three minute egg timer sandclock would have a tag value of `"*180"`.

 Additional TimeControl field kinds will be defined as necessary.